rail-berkeley/bridge_data_v2/README.md

 The script loads some information about the checkpoint from its corresponding WandB run.

+## Provided Checkpoints

-Checkpoints for each of the methods evaluated in the paper are available [here](https://rail.eecs.berkeley.edu/datasets/bridge_release/checkpoints/).
-Each checkpoint has an associated JSON file with its configuration information.
-To evaluate these checkpoints with the above script, modify the references to the wandb run configuration to use the dictionary provided in the JSON file instead.
+Checkpoints for GCBC, D-GCBC, GCIQL, CRL, and RT-1 are available [here](https://rail.eecs.berkeley.edu/datasets/bridge_release/checkpoints/).
+Each checkpoint (except RT-1) has an associated JSON file with its configuration information.
+To evaluate these checkpoints with the above evaluation script, modify the references to the wandb run configuration to use the dictionary provided in the JSON file instead.

+An evaluation script for the RT-1 checkpoint is available in this separate repo (TODO).

+We don't currently have checkpoints for ACT or LCBC available but may release them soon.

 ## Environment